 Remember that each child's diabetes is different and you have a responsibility to treat each child as an individual.

-A child with diabetes will inevitably have to go for medical check-ups.
-Their attendance record must not be penalised because of these appointments.
+Their attendance shouldn’t be penalised because of these appointments.
 Your school's medical conditions policy should be clear on how these appointments are entered into the register.

-A child must never be excluded from a school trip, PE, or extra-curricular activities because of their diabetes.
+A child must never be excluded from a school trip, PE, or any extra-curricular activities because of their diabetes.

-If you are arranging a school trip, whether it's a short, local trip or a week-long residential, you will need to make sure you have planned how a to take part.
-This can form part of yourrisk assessment.
+If you are arranging a school trip, you’ll need to make sure you’ve planned how a to take part which should be part of your risk assessment.

 Only allowing a child with diabetes to take part in an extra-curricular activity or trip if one of their parents or carers accompanies them is not acceptable practice.